Arranging Movement in Film

 Online Workshop on Film-Choreography as part of the Athens Video Dance Project

 Movement seems to be the crucial common point between choreography and cinematography.
 But how can physical and cinematic movements be arranged, composed, and interwoven with each other?

-The workshop is divided in four sessions, each accompanied by a selection of films, texts and small practical exercises.
-The aim is to provide historical and conceptual knowledge on the hybrid film format, and to support the participants in the development and enhancement of their own ideas for dance films.
+The aim of the workshop is to provide conceptual knowledge on the hybrid film format, and to support the participants in the development and enhancement of their own ideas for dance films.
 It serves as a platform for inspiration and intense exchange and encourages the participants to sharpen their own artistic approach.

 In case of further questions don’t hesitate to contact me.

 Sarah Möller studied media culture at Bauhaus-Universität Weimar, Université Lumière Lyon II and the University of Potsdam.
 Currently she is working on a PhD-Thesis at Freie Universität Berlin.
 Since 2012, she has been working for the international dance film festival POOL in Berlin, being today one of the co-directors.
 She is especially interested in the various ways of interweaving image and dance movement.
 Additionally, she has been invited as a film programmer, lecturer, and jury member for several international dance film festivals and exhibitions.